tubeFUN/GasWS/README.md

 * Adding control and monitoring via SMS

 ## Status
 Project is: _in progress_.
-Gerber files are sent to manufacturer.
+Gerber files have been sent to manufacturer.

 ## Inspiration
 Project based on... my need and to refresh my abilities.